 But more importantly, since the mid to late 20th century, there is a growing avalanche of unambiguous direct physical evidence.
 In particular we know the composition of the Earth and that its internal heat is maintained by radioactive decay.
 And we can use this radioactivity to date the formation of rocks from liquid magma.

 We also have rocks from the moon and meteorites from space with the same radioactive elements which also allows us to date their formation.

 CONVERGENCE IN SCIENCE

-The methodology of science is that after many observations, we create mathematical models which are effectively curve fits.
+The methodology of science is that after many observations, we create mathematical models which are effectively curve fits to tabular data.
 The challenge has been to resolve inconsistencies especially across disciplines originally thought unrelated.
 But over time understandings invariably converge to form a coherent whole.